tldr-pages/tldr/pages/common/tldr.md

 `tldr --platform {{android|linux|osx|sunos|windows}} {{cd}}`

-- Print a tldr page for a command in a specific language:
+- Print a tldr page for a command in a specific language (client may not support this option):

 `tldr --language {{ru}} {{cd}}`